-- The Company is a bankruptcy remote structured entity. - · The Company issues separate series of debt obligations. - Loan tranches relating to any particular classes of Notes are held separate from the assets relating to any other classes of that series. - Any swap transaction entered into by the Company for a class of Notes is separate from any other swap transaction for any other class of Notes. - Only the trustees are entitled to exercise remedies on behalf of the Noteholders. - · Each series of Notes are reviewed by a recognised rating agency prior to issuance regardless of whether it is to be rated or not.
+- The Company is a bankruptcy remote structured entity. - The Company issues separate series of debt obligations. - Intercompany Loan tranches relating to any particular classes of Notes are held separate from the assets relating to any other classes of that series. - Only the trustees are entitled to exercise remedies on behalf of the Noteholders. - Each series of Notes is reviewed by a recognised rating agency prior to issuance regardless of whether it is to be rated or not.

-The Notes are recorded at the value of the net proceeds less issue costs received and are carried at amortised cost.
-The ultimate amount repaid to the Noteholders of these debt securities will depend on the proceeds from the relevant tranches of the Intercompany Loans.
+The Notes are initially recognised at the value of the net proceeds received less issue costs and are carried at amortised cost.
+The ultimate amount repaid to the Noteholders of these Notes will depend on the proceeds from the relevant tranches of Intercompany Loans.